 GRAND HOTEL LA FAVORITA

-Spacious, immaculately maintained and wonderfully practical, the Grand Hotel La Favorita is a hostelry I like very much indeed.
-Notice my deliberate use of the word ‘practical’.
+Why do I like the Grand Hotel La Favorita so much?
+Well, here is a clue: it is spacious, immaculately maintained and wonderfully practical.
+Notice my use of the word ‘practical’.
 Practicality is a characteristic too many hotels neglect nowadays, and the result of such neglect is a plague of hostelries which look wonderful in glossy magazines but are hard put to offer their guests a comfortable chair or a useable bath tub.
 There is none of this nonsense at La Favorita – thank goodness.
 But do not think it lacks aesthetic appeal, for within this palace of sparkling white, located in the historical heart of beautiful Sorrento, you will find an abundance of pretty things.

 Although it is clearly modern (having re-opened in 2010 after a major refurbishment), the building is discreet in its modernity.
 Moreover, its extensive ground floor public spaces are packed with so many antiques – statuary, porcelain and furniture – that they provide a most charming and civilised welcome to its guests.
 These pieces, many of them from the 18th Century, have been collected by the hotel’s owner, Mr Enzo Manniello, who clearly likes the good things of life – a proper characteristic for one concerned with the offering of hospitality.

 There are 85 bedrooms, and the overall decorative style suggests the neo-Classical.
-The service throughout the hotel I found both diligent and courteous – a tribute to the leadership of the genial and experienced General Manager, Mario Damiano, pictured with your correspondent.
+The service throughout the hotel I found properly diligent and courteous – a tribute to the leadership of the excellent General Manager, the genial Mr Mario Damiano, pictured with your correspondent.

 You will need to check on the hotel website for the rates for specific dates, but my judgement is that the establishment offers very good value for a five-star hotel.
 The price of my ‘Superior’ double room varied from 219€ to 459€ a night, bed and breakfast for two, according to season.
 Here was that practicality I have mentioned: the air conditioning was both quiet and effective; the bed had been made deliciously soft for me; the bath tub was large, and easy of ingress and egress; the hot water was always abundant and the window blind glided up and down at the touch of a button.